jasonvriends/kb/docs/kb/technology/coding/python.md

 A Python virtual environment is a self-contained directory that contains a specific version of Python interpreter and any necessary dependencies for a particular project.
 It allows you to create an isolated environment for each project, so you can work on multiple projects with different dependencies without any conflicts.

+### venv

+The venv module is a built-in module in Python that provides support for creating and managing virtual environments.
+The venv module was introduced in Python 3.3 as a replacement for the older virtualenv package.
+It is used to create a new Python environment that includes its own installation of Python, pip, and other required libraries.

 - Create a Python Virtual Environment
 ``` bash
 python3.10 -m venv .venv